jobs.ac.uk - Great jobs for bright people

 Work less, earn more – If you’re still not convinced about the benefits, then this may grab your interest: Public sector staff work nine years less and earn 30% more than private-sector employees throughout their lifetime, according to this report.

 Staff training schemes – Public sector organisations are committed to realizing their staff’s potential.
-Employees are often encouraged, if not required, to enhance their skills set by participating in training programmes, progressing their professional development or achieving external qualifications.
+Employees are often encouraged, if not required, to enhance their skill set by participating in training programmes, progressing their professional development, or achieving external qualifications.
 This can lead to further career opportunities.

 Public or Private?